PlasmoHQ/soft-secret/README.md

 # 🍦 Soft Secret

-Inject client-side tokens (public access token, anon api keys, client ids) into a file for the build step.
-DO NOT inject server-side keys or private secrets.
+Inject client-side tokens (public access token, anon api keys, client ids) into a file for the build step. **DO NOT use with server-side keys or private secrets.**

 ## Why?